What is a Pediatric Dentist?

 The First Appointment

 Our goal is for your child to have a positive experience during this initial visit.
 We will treat your child in the most gentle, caring way possible.
-Dr. Rob and our clinical staff have years of experience and training working specifically with young children.
+Dr. Rob, Dr. Jamie and our clinical staff have years of experience and training working specifically with young children.

-The first dental visit for our youngest patients consists of an oral examination followed by a question and answer session with the parents.
+The first dental visit for our youngest patients consists of an in-depth dental history review followed by an oral examination.
 The doctors will likely do a knee-to-knee examination, where your child remains in your lap for the examination.
-After the examination, Dr. Rob will discuss their findings and provide recommendations on how to best to care for your child’s changing mouth.
+After the examination, Dr. Rob or Dr. Jamie will discuss their findings and provide recommendations on how to best to care for your child’s changing mouth.
 They may also recommend a fluoride varnish be applied to your child’s teeth to strengthen them.

 How to Prepare Your Child for Their Appointment

 Please discuss the positive aspects of dentistry to your child.
 A dental visit is part of growing up.
-Explain that Dr. Rob is gentle, friendly, and will be happy to see them.
-He will “look, count, and clean” their teeth.
+Explain that Dr. Rob and Dr. Jamie are gentle, friendly, and will be happy to see them.
+They will “look, count, and clean” their teeth.